binerogroup/documentation/_sources/storage/snapshots/create-snapshot.rst.txt

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.

-- In the drop-down menu to the far right of the line corresponding to the instance you want to snapshot, press "create snapshot (which is either the default option if the instance is running, of in the drop-down if its not)".
+- In the dropdown menu to the far right of the line corresponding to the instance you want to snapshot, press **Create snapshot** (which is either the default option if the instance is running, of in the dropdown if it's not running).

 - Name your snapshot.